 Better collections with trend forecasting

 Churning out collections every few weeks is a surefire way to ensure that consumers keep coming back for new looks.
 But while this collection planning strategy is effective, it also creates both overstock and out-of-stock.
-Because Zara is constantly producing new styles and rolling out new collections, fiscal losses due to dead inventory are common, not to mention significant contribution to apparel waste.
+Because Zara is constantly producing new styles and rolling out new collections, fiscal losses due to dead inventory are common, not to mention significant contributions to apparel waste.

 Furthermore, their low-inventory strategy creates situations of out-of-stock when a product is particularly successful, leaving customers wanting what they can’t have.
 The retailer is already aware of these problems: compared to 2019’s first quarter inventory, 2020’s inventory was reduced to accommodate lower demand.

 But how to solve both stock issues at once in a lasting way?
-To do this, Zara needs a way to plan their collections with clinical precision, and the best way to do this is know what customers want now, but also in future.
+To do this, Zara needs a way to plan their collections with clinical precision, and the best way to do this is to know what customers want now, but also in future.

 Today, the print continues to be trendy, and it doesn’t take a trend forecaster to tell you so, it only takes a quick look around at what people are wearing right now.
 So just imagine how practical this data could have back then, before brands had any idea of the success of the trend for the seasons to come.